aqboopy/team81ASP/README.md

     8.sqlite3

 ## Instructions:
+ * Open the terminal in Visual Studio Code
  * Run the command ```npm install```
  * Run the command ```node index.js```
  * Test the app by browsing to the following routes: